 Hansan: Rising Dragon also has some land-based battle scenes as well.
 The Japanese Army tries to take Yi’s home port while the fleet is at sea and we see the attempts to hold them off in a narrow mountain pass.
 It’s not anywhere near as spectacular as the sea battle, but it adds to the film’s overall excitement.

 At two hours and ten minutes Hansan: Rising Dragon certainly has an epic length.
 Fortunately, there’s more than enough happening on screen to support that length.
 It’s the kind of big historical film that Hollywood hasn’t made since Master and Commander: The Far Side of the World back in 2003.
-I’m glad see somebody is still making them though.
+I’m glad to see somebody is still making them though.

 Hansan: Rising Dragon opened in its native South Korea on July 27th, the same day as it made its North American premiere at Fantasia.
 Well Go USA will release it to theatres in the United States and Canada on July 29th.
 If it’s playing near you I’d recommend going, the battle deserves to be seen on the big screen.
+And if you’re looking for more like it, FilmTagger has some suggestions.